elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 elementary OS is made in large part by volunteer contributors from around the world.
 For OS 6 specifically, we'd like to thank the following individuals for their substantial contributions.

 - [Corentin Noël](https://github.com/tintou) – OS patches, Files, Flatpak, Camera, and more
-- [David Hewitt](https://github.com/sponsors/davidmhewitt) – OS build system, Settings Daemon, AppCenter, Installer, and more
+- [David Hewitt](https://github.com/sponsors/davidmhewitt) – OS build system, performance, Settings Daemon, AppCenter, Installer, and more
 - [Igor Montagner](https://github.com/igordsm) – Camera and more
 - [Jeremy Wootten](https://github.com/jeremypw) – Files, Code, Calculator, and more
 - [José Expósito](https://github.com/sponsors/joseexposito) – Multi-touch, window management, Screenshot, and more